 You can verify if a web crawler accessing your server really is Googlebot (or another Google user agent).
 This is useful if you're concerned that spammers or other troublemakers are accessing your site while claiming to be Googlebot.
-Google doesn't post a public list of IP addresses for website owners to whitelist.
+Google doesn't post a public list of IP addresses for website owners to allowlist.
 This is because these IP address ranges can change, causing problems for any website owners who have hard-coded them, so you must run a DNS lookup as described next.

-To verify Googlebot as the caller:
+To verify that Googlebot is the crawler:

 - Run a reverse DNS lookup on the accessing IP address from your logs, using the